 Pimelea Ferruginea Care

 Once established, this plant requires very little additional care.
 Be sure to allow water to drain fully between watering to avoid any issues.

-You can support your pink rice flower twice a year with a little bit of fertilizer.
-A good native fertilizer should be used during the winter, while a softer, mineral fertilizer can be added during the spring.
+You can support your pink rice flower twice a year with a little bit of fertiliser.
+A good native fertiliser should be used during the winter, while a softer, mineral fertiliser can be added during the spring.

 Pruning is not always necessary but can help you to curb unsightly spent flowers and promote further dense growth.
 Be sure to use a sterilized pair of shears to avoid the spread of any disease or fungus.